computationalgeography/lue/document/doc/manual/quality_assurance/scalability/experiment.md

 | $T_{W,1}$ | Latency when using one worker |
 | $T_{W,P}$ | Latency when working $P$ workers |

-For a strong scalability experiment you have to run the model multiple times, at least once for each number of workers, and measure the amount of time it takes to finish executing.
+For a weak scalability experiment you have to run the model multiple times, at least once for each number of workers, and measure the amount of time it takes to finish executing.
 The size of the datasets must be scaled linearly with the number of workers used.